Chen Min (Jin dynasty): Early life and career

 Chen Min was a native of Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui).
-He was talented at a young age and became an official around the same time as a fellow commandery native, Tao Kan.
+He was talented at a young age and became an official in the same year as a fellow commandery native, Tao Kan.
 Eventually, he was nominated as Filial and Incorrupt and became a Granary Clerk of the Masters of Writing.

-In 301, the three princes, Sima Ying, Sima Yong and Sima Jiong, held a coalition to overthrow Emperor Hui of Jin's regent, Sima Lun.
+In 301, the three princes, Sima Ying, Sima Yong and Sima Jiong, held a coalition to overthrow Emperor Hui of Jin's regent and usurper, Sima Lun.
 The coalition forces occupied the capital of Luoyang and stayed there for a lengthy period.
 The city had to keep the soldiers fed, and eventually, there was a food shortage.
 To resolve this crisis, Chen Min suggested to the court that they transport the abundance of food from southern China to the capital.
 The court agreed with his proposal, so they appointed him Logistical Director and transferred him to Hefei and later to Guangling.

-Zhang Chang's rebellion
+Shi Bing's rebellion

 In 303, a Man official named Zhang Chang started a rebellion in Jingzhou, which later spread to Jiangzhou, Xuzhou, Yangzhou and Yuzhou.
 The Inspector of Jingzhou, Liu Hong, defeated him and forced him into hiding, but Zhang Chang's general, Shi Bing, still had a sizeable army under his command.
-Shi Bing was invading Yangzhou when Zhang Chang fled and was marching his troops to take Shouchun.
+Shi Bing had captured Yangzhou when Zhang Chang fled and was marching his troops to take Shouchun.
 The commander in Shouchun, Liu Zhun (劉準), panicked and was indecisive on what to do.
 Chen Min was in Shouchun at the time, and he reassured Liu Zhun that morale in Shi Bing's army was low.
 Chen Min also volunteered to lead the army against the rebels, which Liu Zhun permitted.